 Is human enhancement a threat to solidarity?

-Abstract: In this article, I analyse the possible impact of human enhancement on social and moral relations, particularly the alleged threat on social solidarity and collective responsibility for vulnerable individuals in our society.
-The article starts with a short philosophical reflection on human enhancement technologies, followed by an analysis of the communitarian critique of human enhancement solidarity as a threat to solidarity.
+In this article, I analyse the possible impact of human enhancement on social and moral relations, particularly the alleged threat on social solidarity and collective responsibility for vulnerable individuals in our society.
+The article starts with a short philosophical reflection on human enhancement technologies, followed by an analysis of the communitarian critique of human enhancement as a threat to solidarity.
 It continues with a discussion of the access to human enhancement technologies and the impact on disadvantaged groups seen from the perspective of distributive justice as well as from the idea of humanitarian solidarity.
-An important part of the article discusses the idea of solidarity as a concept that expressed the relation of responsibility and recognition of identities and the impact human enhancement may have on this relation.
+An important part of the article discusses the idea of solidarity as a concept that expresses the relation of responsibility and recognition of identities and the impact human enhancement may have on this relation.
 Finally, I will introduce the concept of ‘reflective solidarity’ which argues that individualisation and solidarity do not oppose each other as claimed by communitarian authors.
 In the conclusion, I will argue that human enhancement technologies are not necessarily resulting in social fragmentation and diminished social responsibility if they are introduced in a reflective approach which pays attention to individual autonomy and social values at the same time.